Cecilapp/Cecil/docs/3-Templates.md

 ### html

-Turns an asset into an HTML element.
+Converts an asset into an HTML element.

 ```twig
 {{ asset(path)|html({attributes, options}) }}